1/31/2025

 Anders Jernhall

-existing production units or assets instead you know do you have any any uh relevant yeah very relevant questions oscar i would say if you look at us you have to we are probably the ones that invest most in our existing assets we don't take out the old machine and put in a new one.
+I would say, if you look at us, we are probably the ones that invest most in our existing assets.
+We don't take out the old machine and put in a new one.
 We did that 25 years ago.
 But in modern times, we have not done that.
-We focus, we are the ones that have invested most in paper assets.
-And hence, we are the ones that customers want to do business with if you're a paper buyer.
-And the board assets, we have invested targeted investments to ensure that our pulp mills in very good shape.
-We make targeted investments in the board machines so that they actually are able to continue to produce probably the most best board in the world.
-So I would say that we are very... diligent in investing in our existing assets.
+We are the ones that have invested most in paper assets.
+And hence, we are the ones that customers want to do business with, if you're a paper buyer.
+And the board assets, we have invested targeted investments to ensure that our palm mills is in very good shape.
+We make targeted investments in the board machines so that they actually are able to continue to produce probably the best board in the world.
+So I would say that we are very diligent in investing in our existing assets.
 They are in relative terms in very good shape, but we don't really build new assets because there is not any more pulpwood available.
 There are too many machines in the Nordics for the supply of pulpwood.
 And hence, we have not felt that we should expand our consumption of pulpwood.

 speaker